MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/medicine.md

-The following list summarize the 10 most important precautions you must take when you use sweet flag as a medicine.
+The following list summarizes the 10 most important precautions you must take when you use sweet flag as a medicine.